THE BELCHER FAMILY

 She did, however, review the file and pray about her decision—and then she put the adoption process in motion.
 More paperwork followed, and she needed the agreement signed by the Secretary of State, but there was one snag—Hurricane Katrina was approaching.
 “The weather was awful, but nothing was going to stop me from getting that signature,” Karen recalls.
 She and her father drove to Montgomery “dodging tornadoes, hail, and straight-line winds,” and managed to get the agreement signed.

 From there, the paperwork went to attorneys in Guatemala.
 Over the next seven months, Karen took four trips to Guatemala to visit her new daughter and her foster family.
 By March 2006, her daughter Julia was ready to come home to Alabama.
 Her little girl’s homecoming, Karen says, was “incredibly emotional.”
 “It was my ‘delivery’ after many many emotional months of labor,” she recalls.
 “I was exhausted and happy and tearful all at the same time.
-I had wanted to be a mom my entire life, and this was the realization of that dream.
+I’d wanted to be a mom my entire life, and this was the realization of that dream.
 I can’t even put it into words.”

 She remembers a brief adjustment period during which she felt like a babysitter—“like at any moment someone was going to come and pick her up.”
 But after a couple of months, the feeling went away.
 “She was mine through and through,” Karen says.
 “I simply cannot imagine my life without her in it.”

 Now 12, Julia is a beautiful and sensitive young girl, her mom says.
 “She has a huge heart for other people,” Karen says.
 “She loves to draw and create art.
-She also enjoys music, spending time with friends, and activities with our church youth group.”
+Also, she enjoys music, spending time with friends, and activities with our church youth group.”
 Though mom and daughter may not be related through blood, the similarities are often striking.
 “Julia loves to identify how we are the same,” Karen says.
 “For example, she has my smile.
 She has really thick wavy hair like me.
 She loves to watch movies like me.
 So even though our skin color is different, we are the same in many ways.”

 Not every moment has been easy.
 Karen says when the family is in public, they sometimes draw stares.
 “I’m sure most of them are simply curious as to what our story is,” she says, “but others are outspoken and not as nice.”
 For instance, one man asked Karen how much she had to pay for her daughter.
 Other people sometimes ask her why she adopted her daughter from Guatemala when there are children in the United States without parents.